ReScience/rescience.github.io/ten-years.md

 * **Step 1** You need to declare your interest in the challenge by posting on this [GitHub issue]() the article you intend to reproduce (having your article open access would be great).
-This does not engage you in any sense.
+This does not engage you in any way.
   We'll only use this GitHub thread to gently spam you with a few reminders when we'll be close to the deadline (01/04/2020).

-* **Step 2** You have to try to make your old code to run on your current machine, documenting in the process what is necessary to make it work.
-For example, you may have to downgrade your system or some libraries, to modify your original code because some libray is nowhere to be found, to reinstall a specific compiler or interpreter, etc. In the end, there may be large number of different situations: you are unable to run or compile the code, you are able to run the code but it does not give you the expected results (or no
+* **Step 2** You have to try to make your old code run on your current machine, documenting in the process what is necessary to make it work.
+For example, you may have to downgrade your system or some libraries, to modify your original code because some library is nowhere to be found, to reinstall a specific compiler or interpreter, etc. In the end, there may be large number of different situations: you are unable to run or compile the code, you are able to run the code but it does not give you the expected results (or no